drts01/presentation--ci-cd-101/slides/040-tests.md

 Identify errors.

 <aside class="notes">
+Tests

-* Attempt detect any issue.
+* Attempt detect issues.
-* Ablity to verify is only as good as our tests.
+* Ablity is only as good as our tests.

 </aside>
 </section>